AdobeDocs/experience-manager-forms-cloud-service.en/help/using-aem-translation-workflow-to-localize-adaptive-forms.md

 ---
-title: Using AEM translation workflow to localize Adaptive Forms and document of record
+title: Using AEM translation workflow to localize Adaptive Forms and Document of Record
-seo-title: Using AEM translation workflow to localize Adaptive Forms and document of record
+seo-title: Using AEM translation workflow to localize Adaptive Forms and Document of Record
-description: Learn to use AEM translation workflows to localize Adaptive Forms and document of record.
+description: Learn to use AEM translation workflows to localize Adaptive Forms and Document of Record.
-seo-description: Learn to use AEM translation workflows to localize Adaptive Forms and document of record.
+seo-description: Learn to use AEM translation workflows to localize Adaptive Forms and Document of Record.
 uuid: 6c87a283-0203-4cf7-989a-3770ddbbbd6e
 content-type: reference
 topic-tags: develop